bernerus/TetrodeBoards/README.md

 That's when I found out that these tetrode boards could help, but since the boards were no longer sold, I decided to try to re-engineer them using KiCad.
 This time using methods available today.
-Thus this design uses SMD mounted components and professionaly made boards.
+Thus this design uses SMD mounted components and professionally produced boards.
 I have some boards left, so anyone who likes to try building on these boards can have them for the expense of postage.
+Beware though that they have issues.
+Check the issues tab at GitHub first.

-A crucial component in Ian's desing is the 748 op amp.
+A crucial component in Ian's design is the 748 op amp.
 These are no longer manufactured, but they are available at eBay.
 Luckily for me, I found a few 748 IC:s leftover from the happy '70s in my old junkbox.